antouhou/HexCore/README.md

 - Finding ranges;
 - Finding ranges with penalties, that can be used to simulate different terrain types;
 - Coordinate systems converter

-And so on.

-The second part is BattleCore library that implements a battlefield:
-- Units:
-  - Movement;
-  - Attack

-## Docs

-- Basics
-  - Hexagonal Grid Graph
-  - Finding neighbors
-  - Finding ranges
-  - Pathfinding
-- Battle engine
-  - Units
-    - Movement
-    - Attacks
-    - Abilities